Vishwa2611/StarPatternPrograms/README.md

 # StarPatternPrograms
-Basic star parttern program in Java
+Basic star pattern programs in Java or Similar languages